pytorch/botorch/docs/botorch_and_ax.md

 Ax provides a
 [`BotorchModel`](https://ax.dev/api/models.html#ax.models.torch.botorch.BotorchModel)
-that is a sensible default for modeling and optimization which can be customized by specifying and passing in bespoke model constructors, acquisition functions, and optimization strategies.
+that is a sensible default for modeling and optimization which can be customized by specifying and passing in Botorch model constructors, acquisition functions, and optimization strategies.
 This model bridge utilizes a number of built-in transformations, such as normalizing input spaces and outputs to ensure reasonable fitting of GPs.